Yaman-dot/arabic-document-ocr-ai/README.md

 ## How It Works

-Lumina runs in three phases per batch:
+Byanat runs in three phases per batch:

 **Phase 1 — Surya on everything**
 Surya OCR processes every page in the batch, producing per-line bounding boxes and confidence scores.
 This gives us layout (positions, line order) for the entire document.